sourceryinstitute/smart-pointers/README.md

 1. Extends Reference Counter's `ref_reference_t` type and
 2. Implements the so-inherited `free` deferred binding.
+3. Calls the inherited `start_ref_counter` type-bound procedure inside the constructors of any instances of a type that extends `ref_refrence_t`.

 Because the reference-counting algorithm involves copying references in certain circumstances, the user type that extends `ref_reference_t` should be a lightweight